historic-trails/website/docs/sites/Fort-larned.md

 ## A Gold River

+{% include figure.html
+  class="img-right"
+  width="33%"
+  caption=" The men and women hard at work looking for prospects of gold" src="images/gold-rush.jpg"
+%}
 The forts construction had largely to do with the discovery of Gold in California in 1848.
 The discovery was possible thanks to the acquisition of land from the treaty of Guadalupe from the American Mexican war.